Debarati04/DataStructures-and-Algorithms-Cheatsheets/README.md

-# Compilation of few of the most commonly used data structures and the methods in Java
+# Compilation of the most commonly used data structures and the methods in Java

 ## **Trees**
 Understanding O(log n) and basic recursive algo of binary tree: